BojarLab/glycowork/CONTRIBUTING.md

 ## PR submission guidelines

-* Before submitting a PR, run these commands locally to check that all tests are passing:
+* Before submitting a PR, run these commands locally to check that all tests are passing and that your changes follow the coding standard:

 ```
 nbdev-prepare
+python .github/scripts/check_style.py --diff origin/dev...HEAD glycowork tests bin
 cd tests
 pytest
 ```